Top 6 Reasons Workers’ Compensation is Denied

 The workers’ compensation system is complicated, and although most claims go relatively smoothly, some valid claims get denied, for any number of reasons.
 Here are 6 explanations of why your workers’ compensation claim was denied:

-1 – You Were Injured, But Not at Work
+1 – You Were Denied Workers’ Compensation Because You Were Injured While Not at Work

 To be eligible for workers’ compensation benefits, a worker must have been injured while in the course and scope of their employment.
 Under workers’ compensation law, benefits are available to a worker who is hurt on the job, and no proof of fault needs to be made for benefits to be paid.
 All that needs to be established is that the injury occurred on the job and is connected somehow with the work the employee performed.
 But if the injury occurred while you were at lunch or running a personal errand, you most likely will not be eligible for workers’ compensation benefits.
 However, if you were on a work assignment outside the workplace, you could have a valid claim.